Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

 One example of this approach is the Partnership for the Bay’s Future (PBF).
 It started in 2019 and aims to protect around 175,000 households and create over 8,000 homes in the Bay Area in the next decade.
 PBF also supports policies that help keep housing affordable and protect renters through its Policy Fund.
 Moreover, it invests directly in projects that build more affordable homes for people of all backgrounds through its investment arm, the Bay’s Future Fund.

-5. Transforming Underutilized Spaces into Affordable Homes
+5. Transforming Underutilized Lands into Affordable Homes

 California is experiencing a surge in housing demand, and innovative solutions are emerging to meet this challenge.
 An innovative idea is being implemented in California through the Homekey initiative.
 Starting in 2020, during the COVID-19 pandemic, Homekey has set aside $1.4 billion to help local agencies buy unused properties like hotels, motels, and school lots and turn them into affordable housing.
 This initiative has successfully provided homes for over 8,000 people and created nearly 6,000 housing units in California.